hogglet-rsc/PCD-ML-projects/Image Generation model/README.md

 ## Overview

 This project uses a Conditional Variational Autoencoder (CVAE) to generate synthetic images of cilia cross sections.
-The primary goal is to supplement the training data for detection models used in Primary Ciliary Dyskinesia (PCD) research and diagnostics.
+The goal is to provide supplementary training data for detection models used in Primary Ciliary Dyskinesia (PCD) research and diagnostics.

 ## Dataset